Consumer experiences have become simultaneously fragmented and more connected than ever because of multichannel selling.

-Each of these moments is an opportunity to connect with your audience, but you’ll need to embrace total commerce — the concept of being wherever your customers want to shop — in order to meet them.
-Customers also demand convenience, including a seamless experience across all sales channels.
+Each of these moments is an opportunity to connect with your audience, but you’ll need to embrace total commerce — the concept of being wherever your customers want to shop — and you’ll require robust multichannel inventory management tools to do so.

-Learn more about multichannel inventory management in a multichannel selling environment, the challenges businesses face and the benefits of using an inventory management system to manage inventory across multiple sales channels.
+Learn more about multichannel inventory management in a multichannel selling environment, the hurdles businesses face, and the perks of using an inventory management system to achieve optimal inventory control across all sales avenues.

 What is multichannel inventory management?

-Multichannel inventory management is the process of managing inventory and orders across the variety of sales channels where businesses sell their products.
-This includes selling on marketplaces, direct-to-consumer and B2B.
+Delving deeper, multichannel inventory management involves managing inventory and fulfilling orders across a myriad of sales channels where businesses showcase and sell their products.

 What are some challenges of multichannel inventory management?